Skip to main content

 SBA loans require a personal guarantee from any owner with 20% or more stake in the business.
 That means the lender pulls your personal credit report, and what they find matters.

-The SBA doesn't publish a hard minimum credit score, but the practical floor is around 650 for most lenders.
-Preferred lenders (the ones who can approve loans faster) often want 680 or higher.
-For larger loans, 700+ is common.
+The SBA doesn't publish a hard minimum credit score, but according to Bankrate, the practical floor is around 650 for most lenders.
+Preferred lenders (the ones who can approve loans faster) often want 680 or higher, and for larger loans, 700+ is common.

 But the score itself is only part of the story.
 Lenders look at: